Every $25 gets a $35 gift card + donates 25 meals

 This program is open to all members of Oakland’s Business Improvement District.
 If you qualify and would like to participate, start by completing the Business Registration form, and the Program Administrator at OBID will contact you as soon as possible to coordinate further!

 Another way to help is to spread the word!
 Share this website with your friends, family, and coworkers.
 Heck, shout it out from behind your mask when you’re on the street.
-Let’s do everything we can to help Oakland’s business owners, staff, and families as much as possible and to do our part helping Pittsburghers overcome food insecurity!
+Let’s do everything we can to help Oakland’s small business owners, employees, and their families as much as possible, and to do our part helping Pittsburghers overcome food insecurity!

 The Shop2Help Oakland Gift Card Program is administered by the Oakland Business Improvement District and its community partners.
-Thank you to all our friends and family at the Richard King Mellon Foundation, Greater Pittsburgh Community Food Bank, Facture, Community Human Services, CHiKN & Stack’d, participating Oakland businesses, and everyone living, working, going to school, and visiting Oakland for your contributions in helping to make this program possible.
+Thank you to all our friends and family at the Richard King Mellon Foundation, Greater Pittsburgh Community Food Bank, Facture, Dollar Bank, Community Human Services, Mero Restaurant Group, participating Oakland businesses, and everyone living, working, going to school, and visiting Oakland for your contributions in helping to make this program possible.

 Have you heard about the Oakland Safety Compliance Program and OBID's Support Oakland initiatives?